aehmttw/Tanks/README.md

 # Tanks

-Tanks is a game written in Java inspired by a game of the same name on the Wii.
+Tanks is a game written in Java inspired by a minigame of the same name on the Wii game "Wii Play".
-There are 13 unique enemies you can fight, but you can add more of your own too.
+There are 18 unique enemies you can fight, but you can add more of your own too.
 The game works in Windows, Mac or Linux.

 ## How to play